bitshares/dev.bitshares.works/core/installation/README.md

       }

 ### Connecting a Wallet

 In the previous section, we talked about General and High Security Network configurations about the Nodes.
-The next examples show after the wetness_node connected, how we can connect and open a cli_wallet by using the Node.
+Our next examples show how we can connect and open a cli_wallet by using the Node after the wetness_node connected.

 **Example 1 - [General Network Setup](https://github.com/cedar-book/core.dev/blob/master/core/wallet/wallet_network.md#general-network-and-wallet-configuration) <Trusted Full Node>**